Why do people fail in CAT?

 How many questions should I target to score 90+ percentile?

 This is blunder done by students who are preparing for CAT and are planning to give the CAT exam.
 Most of the students ask the question to mentors that how many questions we should attempt to score 90+ percentile.
 How many questions I should attempt with an educated guess.
+It is one of the reasons why people fail in CAT.
 If a student comes to know through someone that one needs to attempt 20 questions to score 99+ percentile in that particular section, then the student who has solved 15 questions will try to solve the other 5 questions through educated guesses.
 This is the biggest risk that the student is taking and will badly impact his accuracy level, this accuracy level will bring down his score and percentile of that section.
 So never stick to the point that you should attempt these many questions to score 90+ percentile.
 The student should have a strategy to attempt the paper but that is based on the time that the student wants to allocate to various sectors and not based on the number of questions that the student should attempt.

 Also read: CAT 2019